 Global Core Team

-The P2P Foundation Global Core team includes people undertaking the day-to-day functional duties of the P2PF, coordinating the global community and acting as caretakers of the culture for the P2P Foundation in its not-for-profit structure, and/or the P2P Lab.
-This includes individuals who work full time and/or derive their livelihood, fully or in part, from the Foundation or the P2P Lab.
+The P2P Foundation Global Core team includes people undertaking the day-to-day functional duties of the P2PF, coordinating the global community and acting as caretakers of the culture for the P2P Foundation in its not-for-profit structure.
+This includes individuals who work full time and/or derive their livelihood, fully or in part, from the Foundation.
 Global Core Team members are fully accountable to each other and to the principles of the P2P Foundation, and are not limited to working on fixed-term project work.
 Find out more about the current Global Core team here.

 The P2P Foundation Advisory Board is a non-legally binding, informal assembly.
 Potential board members are approached by the Foundation to ascertain their availability and commitment.
 Their role is designed to be non-intensive and punctual, including 3 yearly online meetings, advice on decision making, conflict resolution, critical analysis, and feedback on the P2PF’s strategy and actions.